lanakern/MasterThesis/README.md

 # Master Thesis

 This GitHub repository is established to track the progress of my master thesis.
 In my thesis I analyze the impact of sports participation on cogntive and non-cognitive skills of university students in Germany.
-To do so, I use observational panel data from the National Educational Panel Study.
-The methodological approach is based on the Double Machine Learning estimator proposed by Victor Chernozhukov et al. (2018).
+To do so, I use observational panel data from the National Educational Panel Study (NEPS).
+The methodological approach is based on the Double Machine Learning (DML) estimator proposed by Victor Chernozhukov et al. (2018).
 I hand-code the procedure in R.

 - The "Scripts" folder contains all R scripts needed to replicate the analysis.
 - The "Functions" folder contains all hand-coded functions which are used in the R scripts.